rsnorman/rsnorman/_posts/2016-01-11-raising-errors-that-make-you-feel-good.markdown

 {% endhighlight %}

-Okay, now we have a single way to find an `Account` by a token but I still want the errors to jump out at me and I see them in my error service.
+Okay, now we have a single way to find an `Account` by a token but I still want the errors to jump out at me when I see them in my error service.
 They could still get lost in other `ActiveRecord::RecordMissingError`s for something unrelated.
 Did anyone order a custom exception?